Zastai/MetaBrainz.ListenBrainz/README.md

 #### In Configuration

-Starting from .NET 7 your application can also be set up to read tracing configuration from the application configuration file.
-To do so, the application needs to add the following to its startup code:
+Your application can also be set up to read tracing configuration from the application configuration file.
+To do so, the following needs to be added to its startup code:

 ```cs
 System.Diagnostics.TraceConfiguration.Register();